Esperanto orthography: Names of the letters of the alphabet

 However, this still requires overt mention of the diacritics, and even so does not reliably distinguish ba–va, co–so, ĉo–ŝo, or ĝa–ĵa.

 The proposal closest to international norms (and thus the easiest to remember) that clarifies all the above distinctions is a modification of a proposal by Kálmán Kalocsay.
 As with Zamenhof, vowels stand for themselves, but it follows the international standard of placing vowel e after a consonant by default (be, ce, de, ge), but before sonorants (el, en) and voiceless fricatives (ef, es).
 The vowel a is used for h and the voiceless plosives p, t, k, after the international names ha for h and ka for k; the French name ĵi is used for ĵ, the Greek name ĥi (chi) for ĥ, and the English name ar for r.
 The letter v has the i vowel of ĵi, distinguishing it from b, but the other voiced fricative, z, does not, to avoid the problem of it palatalizing and being confused with ĵi.
-The diphthong offglide ŭ is named eŭ, the only real possibility given Esperanto phonotactics besides aŭ, which as the word for "or" would cause confusion.
+The diphthong offglide ŭ is named eŭ, the only real possibility given Esperanto phonotactics besides aŭ, which, as the word for "or", could cause confusion.
 The letter m is called om to distinguish it from n; the vowel o alliterates well in the alphabetical sequence el, om, en, o, pa.
 There are other patterns to the vowels in the ABC rhyme: The lines start with a i a i and finish with a a e e.
 The letters with diacritics are placed at the end of the rhyme, taking the place of w, x, y in other Latin alphabets, so as not to disrupt the pattern of letters many people learned as children.
 All this makes the system more easily memorized than competing proposals.
 The modified Kalocsay abecedary is: